bbyars/mountebank/CONTRIBUTING.md

 ## Coding Guidelines

+### Maintaining Design Vision

+Most of mountebank is protocol-agnostic, and I consider this a key design concern.
+In general, every file outside fo the protocol folders (http, tcp, etc) should _not_ reference any of the request or response fields (like http bodies).
+Instead, they should accept generic object structures and deal with them appropriately.
+This includes much of the core logic in mountebank, including predicates, behaviors, and response resolution.
+To help myself maintain that mentality, I often write unit tests that use a different request or response structure than any of the existing protocols.
+This approach both makes it easier to add protocols in the future and ensures that the logic will work for existing protocols.

 ### JavaScript OO

 Try to avoid using the `new` and `this` keyword, unless a third-party dependency requires it.
 They